intellectual-frontiers/www.intellectualfrontiers.com/src/content/docs/patent-summaries/crowdsourcing-driven-innovation-monitoring.md

     link_url:
 ---

-This technology establishes a secure and trust-based system for exchanging crowdsourced initiatives in an ecosystem.
+This technology establishes a secure and trust-based system for exchanging crowdsourcing innovation in an ecosystem.
 It involves innovators contributing their initiatives and approaches for tracking and evaluating these innovations based on various inputs.
 A method is provided for validating innovators' credentials and maintaining trust among participants.
-The system emphasizes security, trust, and privacy while facilitating the exchange of innovative ideas.
+The system emphasizes security, trust, and privacy while facilitating the exchange of innovative ideas

 ## Concepts to Digital Realities